canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

 .. note::

   If you start Checkbox with this launcher, remember that it will create a file in ``~/.last_result.txt``.
-You may not want to remove it after this experiment.
+You may want to remove it after this experiment.

 UI Verbosity
 ==============

 Sometimes we may want to know more on the tests that are executing, sometimes we may only care about the results.
-Checkbox allows you to customize how much output is produced while running via two mechanisms: ``ui.output`` and ``ui.verbosity``.
+To customise how much output is produced while running via two mechanisms: ``ui.output`` and ``ui.verbosity``.